 Gaussian processes: inference#

 In the previous chapter we have seen how to generate Gaussian process priors.
-But what we usually would want to do is inference, i.e. given observed data, we would like to estimate model parameters.
+But what we usually would want to do is inference, i.e. given observed data, we would like to estimate model parameters, and, potentially, make predictions at unobserved locations.

 # imports for this chapter